-One of the topics discussed at the 2012 Family Law Symposium under section “Arguments Lawyers Fail to Make” was related to the inadequacy of New Jersey’s official CIS form in the budget’s left hand column labeled “Joint Life Style” for the purpose of an alimony claim trial.
+Inadequacy of Joint Life Style for Alimony Negotiation?
+One of the topic periodically discussed as “Arguments Lawyers Fail to Make” is related to the inadequacy of NJ’s official CIS form at the budget’s left hand column labeled “Joint Life Style” for the purpose of the trial of an alimony claim.

 The logic goes like this; Marital Lifestyle figures for the supported spouse are likely to include the supporting spouse’s expenses that will not be paid by the supported spouse after the divorce.
 Normally, marital lifestyle figures play a critical role in alimony determination, but these figures are meant to include marital lifestyle of the supported spouse only.